-We realise many of you will be experienced in towing but here’s a reminder of the simple measures you can take to ensure you’re towing safely.
+We realise many of you will be experienced in towing a caravan but here’s a reminder of the simple measures you can take in our guide to safe towing.

 Towing as a general term incorporates several different areas: coupling up, attachment, loading, weight, speed and tyres.
 Before we explore these areas, let’s think about what could happen as a result of bad towing practice.